This article covers:

 When you are using a custom session regen type to track conversions like this, you will need to modify your pixel as well so that we can use that value to tie the conversion back to the click.

-IP Only: Unless you're using a postback, we will record the user's IP on the click and the conversion so you can remove the reqid parameter altogether with no other parameters added.
+IP Only: Unless you're using a postback, we will record the user's IP on the click and the conversion so we will match the IPs together with no other parameters added:

 <iframe src="http://trackingurl.com/p.ashx?o=123456&t=TRANSACTION_ID" height="1" width="1" frameborder="0"></iframe>

-ONLY when using a postback, since the postback calls will all be coming from your server IP and not the user's IP, you will need to pass back the user's IP in the pixel like this:
+When the postback is coming from your own server and not the user's device, the postback calls will all be coming from your server IP and not the user's IP, so you will need to pass back the user's IP in the pixel like this: